CNES/S1Tiling/docs/install.rst

     This example considers:

-    - SRTM's are available on local host through :file:`/localpath/to/MNT/` and they will be mounted into the docker as :file:`/MNT/`.
+    - DEM's are available on local host through :file:`/localpath/to/MNT/` and they will be mounted into the docker as :file:`/MNT/`.
     - Logs and output files will be produced in current working directory (i.e.
       :file:`$(pwd)`) which will be mounted as :file:`data/`.